Dealing with Water Body contamination

 CONCLUSION

 It was the Academy Award-winning animated comedy Rango (2011) where I was first introduced to the concept of Water Conflict.
 Significant wars are predicted to be fought between those seeking access and those exercising control over water, an eventuality that has surfaced already.
-While the quirky lizard with no name found his calling by becoming Rango - the Sheriff who fought for his friends in Dirt Town and restored their water supply, would we be able to safeguard the very same precious resource for the future generations on this planet?
+While the quirky lizard with no name found his calling by becoming Rango - the Sheriff who fought for his friends in Dirt Town and restored their water supply, would we be able to safeguard the very same precious resource for our future generations?

 ABOUT US